Showing posts with label Atari Falcon. Show all posts

 Crappy...
 Capy...
 Uh, what?

-Capy is a spin on the Sokoban theme and was released in 1998 for the Atari Falcon by YesCREW.
-We are a shiny ball that desires refuge within an exit tile that is usually located on the other side of the screen.
-Initial levels are easy and break you in nicely but it soon gets very tough, so careful thought is required to execute the correct route.
+Capy is a spin on Sokoban and was released in 1998 for the Atari Falcon by YesCREW.
+We are a shiny ball that desires refuge on an 'exit' tile - usually located on the other side of the screen.
+Initial levels are easy and break you in nicely, but it soon gets tough, so careful thought is required to execute the correct route.

-Interestingly, there is also the option to create your own "worlds" using an Editor but read the docs before jumping in at the deep end.
-This is an interesting addition and I hope somebody picks up the gauntlet and has a bash.
+Interestingly, there is an option to create your own "worlds" in an Editor, but read the docs before jumping in at the deep end.
+This is a cool addition, and I hope somebody picks up the gauntlet and has a bash.

 Take a look at these screenshot animations to get a feel of what to expect...